 My earlier complaints about the viewfinder and controls are more criticisms of a mid-range system camera rather than the A6000 itself.
 In other systems they’re solved by higher-end models and I’ve no doubt there’s a camera positioned above the A6000 on the way.
 Indeed it’s testament to how well the camera performs in AF and burst shooting that I began to treat it as a semi-pro model and that’s where my expectations were unfairly raised.
 After all the A6000 is very firmly a mid-range model, costing roughly half that of semi-pro options and of course coming in a lot smaller and lighter.

 Ultimately I embark on these projects more to test the technology more than anything else, but I came out of this one believing Sony’s finally resolved the one major issue remaining with mirrorless cameras: convincing continuous AF.
 I’d say the A6000’s continuous AF and continuous shooting are up there with the best semi-pro DSLRs and for the reasons noted earlier, I actually prefer the live view experience.
 Sure there’s the brief lag when composing, but being able to exploit an articulated screen or deploy face detection to track someone anywhere on the frame just opens up so many more ways of shooting.
 Don’t get me wrong, I’m not suggesting this is a 1Dx or D4 replacement, far from it, but it does deliver the best sports shooting experience I’ve tested for any mirrorless camera, not to mention any camera at all even at twice the price.Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!